sgggggs/portfolio/README.md

 ## My Portfolio Site
 Thank you for taking the time to view this repository! 👋

 This repo serves as the foundation for my portfolio website.

-For more detailed information, please refer to the link below.
+For more detailed information, please refer to the [document](https://sgggggs.notion.site/sgggggs/Portfolio-e56f5d0dd3464752b9dcbfee27f50379).

 ## License